 Duties: Provide independent oversight to approve annual assessment of risk presented by Internal Auditor’s Office, approve annual audit plan based on assessment of risk, review quarterly internal audit progress towards approved audit plan, recommend selection and retention of external auditor and ensure proper rotation of external partner or firm as mandated by any applicable statute or regulation and review annual financial statement audit and recommend approval to the Board of Commissioners.

-Membership: Five voting members and One Ex-Officio (non-voting member) appointed by the Mayor and approved by the City Board of Commissioners of which their terms are staggered.
-All subsequent appointments shall be for a term of two (2) years.
+Membership: Five members meeting specified qualifications are appointed by the City, and the City Manager shall serve as a non-voting ex-officio member.
+All appointments shall be for a term of two (2) years.

 Meetings: Second Monday of January, April, July and October at 3:30 p.m. at the Neighborhood and Community Services Department (707 E. Main Avenue) in the Community Room.